guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 In Step-5, **Predictive Modeling**.
 The sales prediction model is trained using logs from Step-4.
 Implementation details are described in the subsequent sections.

 In Step-6 and Step-7, **Causal Analysis**.
-We use causal inference and the sales prediction model to find the best quality product descriptions in the logs.
-The detail is illustrated in the following sections.
+By combining causal inference with the sales prediction model, we identify the highest-quality product descriptions in the logs.
+Technical details are presented in subsequent sections.

 In Step-8, **Iterative Improvement**.
-We retrain the T5 model using the better texts found by Step-7.
-Then we do AB experiments to evaluate the performance of the generated product descriptions at online app.
+The T5 model is retrained using higher-quality texts identified in Step-7.
+AB testing is then conducted to evaluate the effectiveness of the generated product descriptions on the live app.

 ![fig1](/assets/png/textgen-improved-by-ctr/fig1.png)